 Limit your alcohol consumption

-This one is a toughie for many of us who like a good glass of wine, are beer enthusiasts, or party animals (I may or may not fall into all three categories).
+This one is a toughie for many of us who like a good glass of wine, are beer enthusiasts, or party animals.

-I’m not saying to go stone cold sober, but maybe try to lay off the sauce a couple nights per week.
+I’m not saying to quit entirely, but maybe try to lay off the sauce a couple nights per week.
 The old adage about alternating water and booze also helps with both calorie count and hangover prevention.
 Enjoy your travels and drink if you like to, but try to mix in some moderation.

 While we’re talking about hangovers, let’s talk about water consumption, too.
 Keeping yourself hydrated is one of the easiest ways to make sure your body is sending you the right signals.